textX/Arpeggio/docs/index.rst

 To apply your visitor class on the parse tree use ``visit_parse_tree`` function.

-Example:

 .. code:: python

   result = visit_parse_tree(parse_tree, CalcVisitor(debug=True))

-The first parameter is a parse tree you get from the ``parser.parse`` call while the second parameter is an instance of the your visitor class.
+The first parameter is a parse tree you get from the ``parser.parse`` call while the second parameter is an instance of your visitor class.
 Semantic analysis can be run in debug mode if you set ``debug`` parameter to ``True`` during visitor construction.

 During semantic analysis, each ``visitor_xxx`` method gets current parse tree node as the first parameter and